Kitaoka's Conjecture and sums of squares: Fields with one nonsquare positive unit

-Let us recapitulate the situation: we assume \eqref{AssumLat}, and we know that if $\sqrt2\in K$, then also $\sqrt3\in K$ by \Cref{Lemma:SqrtTwoImpliesSqrtThree} -- in other words, $K$ must contain the field $\Q(\!\sqrt2,\sqrt3)$.
+Let us recapitulate the situation: Now we know that if \eqref{AssumLat} and $\sqrt2\in K$, then $K$ must contain the field $\Q(\!\sqrt2,\sqrt3)$.
 Our next goal is to show that this is impossible.
 We will crucially exploit the fact that $\abs{\UKPlus / \UKctv}$ is \emph{exactly} $2$.